Extraordinary Attorney Woo Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 CEO Lee Sang-baek reportedly told The Korea Herald that screenwriter Moon Ji-won was on board to pen a potential second season, if it really goes into production.
 If such is the case, Ji-won will probably face many challenges in the future.

-The actor who portrays Young-woo’s romantic interest Lee Jun-ho, Kang Tae-oh, will shortly report for his conscription.
+The actor who portrays Lee Jun-ho, Young-woo’s love interest, Kang Tae-oh, will shortly report for his conscription.

 All Korean males must enlist by the age of 28 if they are physically capable, therefore next episodes may need to accommodate a prolonged absence for this important character.

-The debate over how the programme portrays autism is another factor to take into account.
+The debate about how the programme portrays autism should also be taken into account.

-Overall, reactions from the autism community have been divided, with some applauding the programme for its portrayal and others believing it does not provide a true and fair representation of someone who is autistic.
+Overall, reactions from the autism community have been varied.
+Some have praised the programme for its portrayal, while others believe it does not provide a true and fair representation of someone who is autistic.

-In the future, it’s probable that these replies must have to be taken into account to make season two as accurate and courteous as possible.
+In the future, it’s probable that these replies will need to have been taken into account to make season two as accurate and courteous as possible.

 When first applying for the part, lead actress Park Eun-bin gave this a lot of thought.
 In actuality, Park declined the part many times before finally saying yes.

-“I believed that I was unable to participate in this endeavour with any preconceptions or biases.
+“I believed that I wasn’t able to this endeavour with any preconceptions or biases.
 One of my primary worries was that,” she added.

 “I felt a really heavy feeling of duty since this play and its topics affect and worry a lot of people.
 I didn’t want to harm or offend anybody.

-In a follow-up interview with ET News, she said, “I decided that it had been my moral responsibility to avoid references as extensively as possible rather than use real autistic people as a means, so as to highlight Woo Young-woo’s uniqueness.”
+In a follow-up interview with ET News, she said, “I decided that it was my moral duty to exclude references as much as possible and not utilise real autistic people as a means, for me to emphasise Woo Young-woo’s uniqueness.”

-“Woo Young Woo is not a spokesperson or representative for autistic people, so I sought to show her unique traits,” said the author.
+“Woo Young Woo is not a spokesperson or representative for autistic people, so I want to show her unique traits,” said the author.

-A fresh, musical adaptation of Woo’s tale that is based on the series will be created using three episodes of the extraordinary attorney Woo.
+In the meanwhile, three episodes of Extraordinary Attorney Woo will be selected for a new musical interpretation of Woo’s tale that takes inspiration from the show.
 Thus, the growth of this work is much more enjoyable.